warolv/vault-backup/README.md

 * support for different authentication mechanisms
 * add to PyPI as package
-* example of how to run scheduled backup from Jenkins (Look at examples/Jenkinsfile)
+* example of how to run scheduled backup from Jenkins (Look at examples/jenkins/Jenkinsfile).
-* example of how to run scheduled backup using vault_handler and k8s cronjob
+* example of how to run scheduled backup using vault_handler and k8s cronjob (Look at examples/cronjob/cronjob.yaml).

 PRs with improvements/features are welcomed!